Frequently Asked Questions

-Please refer to your HDS user manual for details on how to configure these settings.
-Further, when you open a ciBioBase account you will have access to updated ciBioBase user reference guides
+Please refer to your user manual for details on how to configure these settings.
+Further, when you open a BioBase account you will have access to updated BioBase user reference guides

 Can I view data of another user and can they view mine?

 BioBase EcoSound processes data in any waterbody greater than 1.2 feet deep.
-The range of systems successfully mapped with ciBioBase include deep glacial lakes, karst seepage lakes, shallow lakes, stormwater ponds, water supply canals, dredged townhome water features, large river systems, dammed reservoirs, and brackish estuaries.
-Essentially, if you can float a boat on it, ciBioBase can map it!
+The range of systems successfully mapped with BioBase include deep glacial lakes, karst seepage lakes, shallow lakes, stormwater retention ponds, water supply canals, private ponds, large river systems, dammed reservoirs, and brackish estuaries.
+Essentially, if you can float a boat on it, BioBase EcoSound can map it!